V6 PRV engine: Corporate history

 In 1984, the first commercially available turbocharged PRV V6 was sold in the Renault 25 V6 Turbo.
 This was the first to be even-fire with split crankpins, and was the first of the second generation, and indeed EFI engine of any sort.
 Turbocharged versions went on to be used in the Renault Alpine GTA V6 Turbo (essentially the same engine as the 25 Turbo at 2458 cc, Renault Alpine A610, and Renault Safrane Bi-turbo – both with 2963 cc low compression.
 Naturally aspirated 2963 cc and 2975 cc versions of both low- and high-compression 3-litre engines appeared in a number of Peugeot, Citroën and Renault cars until 1997.

 While Renault were working forced induction into the PRV, Peugeot and Citroën developed their own 24-valve engines as an option in the 605 and XM respectively.
 The compression remained the same as the Renault 12v, but the pistons differed, as did some of the timing gear, and the heads were re-engineered to allow easier maintenance (the camshaft being fitted from the opposite end for example).
 This engine was however extremely expensive, and suffered cam wear problems.
 This was due to the exhaust valves sharing a single lobe, while each inlet valve had its own lobe.
 This was at least partially solved by the use of ceramic followers as one of a succession of recalls.

-Meanwhile, French supercar manufacturer Venturi had been developing their own versions of the PRV.
-The most powerful versions they built were in the Atlantique 300 at 207 kW from a single turbocharged 3.0 L 12v, and they successfully raced at the 24 Hours of Le Mans with the 600LM with a twin turbocharged 24v 3.0-litre, pushing out over 450 kW in race spec, and the road-going spin-off, the 400GT managed 300 kW.
+Meanwhile, French sports car manufacturer Venturi had been developing their own versions of the PRV.
+The most powerful versions they built were in the Atlantique 300 at 207 kW from a turbocharged, 12-valve 3.0 L iteration, and they successfully raced at the 24 Hours of Le Mans with the 600LM with a twin turbocharged, 24-valve 3.0-litre, pushing out over 450 kW in race spec, and the road-going spin-off, the 400GT managed 300 kW.
 This used the low compression bottom end common to the Renault turbo engines, coupled to 24-valve cylinder heads with bespoke rockers and tappets.

 Peugeot too allowed a small group of engineers to create a team for endurance racing, and after a few years the team grew to be called WM Peugeot.
 The ultimate version of the car used a low compression 3.0-litre bottom end coupled to bespoke twin-cam heads.
 It is the only DOHC PRV.
 This car still holds the top speed record at 24 Hours of Le Mans set in 1988.
 By taping over the engine cooling intakes to improve aerodynamics, the team managed to push the car to 407 km/h on the 5 km straight before the engine was destroyed.